livechat/chat.io-docs/site/content/agent-api/api-reference/v0.3/README.md

 | `send_event` | ✓ | ✓ | [`incoming_event`](#incoming-event) <br> or <br> [`incoming_chat_thread`*](#incoming-chat-thread) |

 \* `incoming_chat_thread` will be sent instead of `incoming_event` only if the event starts a new thread

+**Permissions**

+* `chats.conversation--all:write` - write access for conversation data of all license chats
+* `chats.conversation--my:write` - write access for conversation data of chats requester belong to

 Request payload: